kaapana/kaapana/docs/source/user_guide/workflows.rst

 ..
 TODO: WMS should rather be the whole Workflows tab with all its components (?)
 ..
 Adjust the introduction

-Starting from Kaapana version 0.2.0, the Kaapana platform is equipped with a powerful Workflow Management System (*WMS*) which allows the user to interact with the also newly introduced Kaapana object *workflow*.
+Starting from Kaapana version 0.2.0, the Kaapana platform is equipped with a Workflow Management System (*WMS*) including a handy Data Upload tool :ref:`data_upload` and a powerful data inspection tool, Datasets :ref:`datasets`.
+The WMS allows the user to interact with the also newly introduced Kaapana object *workflow*.
 The workflow object semantically binds together multiple jobs, their processing data, and the orchestrating- and runner-instances of those jobs.
 In order to manage these workflows, the WMS comes with three components:
 :ref:`workflow_execution`, :ref:`workflow_list` and :ref:`instance_overview`.